 - My Life on the Road, by Gloria Steinhem

-A full list of the countries getting involved are below!
+A full list of the countries involved on the day are below!
 Keep an eye out – books could be hidden anywhere…

 If you’d like to write something about the launch of The Book Fairies and our campaign with Our Shared Shelf and Emma Watson, please get in touch with Cordelia on email@example.com.
 She will get back to you as soon as she can!

-These are the countries that are involved in the campaign:
+These are the countries that were involved in the IWD campaign:

 - New Zealand